yicongyang216/F1_Analysis/README.md

 # F1 Race Performance Analysis (2021–2024)

-This project analyzes the relationship between **qualifying positions** and **final race results** in Formula 1 seasons (2021–2024).

-It explores what are factors, also why & how influence drivers' performance。

-The next step I will build predictive models to forecast race outcomes.

----

 ## Project Overview

+This project analyzes Formula 1 race data from the 2021 to 2024 seasons to understand the dynamics of position changes during a race.
+The primary goal is to investigate the factors that influence whether a driver gains or loses positions relative to their starting grid spot.

 **Data Sources:**
 - Kaggle Formula 1 Dataset (https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020/data)